Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: The script uses tail with out number of lines specified (default is 10) to display the last 10 lines of the given file

 5-firstlines: The script uses head with out number of lines specified (default is 10) to display the first 10 lines of the given file

+6-third_line: The script first uses head to display first 3 lines of the file, then it passes it to tail which displays the last line (3rd line) of those 3 lines